-There's nothing more comfy than snuggling under one of the best comforters.
+If you’re after a great night’s sleep, you’ll need one of the best comforters.
 The best comforters will be cozy and warm to snuggle under, especially if you enjoy movie nights in bed.
-But with so many available on the market, it can be tricky to know which one will suit your sleep routine.
-From luxury organic comforters to anti-allergen ones, there's one to suit everyone.
+But with so many types available on the market, it can be tricky to know which one will suit your sleep routine.
+Ranging from luxury organic comforters to anti-allergen ones, there's a comforter to suit everyone’s lifestyle and needs.

-What's more, if you aren't sure what you need, choose a comforter that comes on a trial period so that you can return it for a refund or alternative product if it’s not ideal.
-We've rounded up a great selection of the best comforters for every lifestyle, need and budget so you can get the perfect night's sleep.
+If you’re still undecided, you can choose a comforter that comes on a trial period so that you can return it for a refund or alternative product if it’s not ideal.
+We've rounded up a great selection of the best comforters to suit every sleeping style, need and budget right now.